FAQs and troubleshooting

 - Use alternatives like URL parameters,

-, or external state management
+localStorage, or external state management

-Library deployment fails
+Library import fails

-Common deployment issues:
+Common import issues:

 - Authentication - Ensure your Workspace token is valid in your

-file - Bundle size - Check if you’re under the 50MB limit
+.envfile - Bundle size - Check if you’re under the 50MB limit

 - Build errors - Fix any compilation issues first